The project is over.. And the results are in…

 After two years of collecting and analysing the data, we have finally compiled an evaluation report on the project as a whole.
 In a nutshell.. did Flu! work?
 Read the report here.

 WARNING – Please read the following about the data on this graph:

-The graph you’re looking at is a live summary of the data we’re collecting.
+The graph you’re looking at is a snapshot of the data we’re collected over the year 2012-2013.
 We are making this information available publicly as we want to open up research to the public, showing it in a new and exciting way.
 However, this is research project, which means we don’t yet know what the data is telling us, we’re still deciphering that.

 Because of this you need to be very cautious when looking at the graph.
 If there’s a blip or a dip in the data, it could be real, it could be an error, or it could be caused by something completely unrelated to flu.
 Therefore, please don’t use the graph to try and work out whether there is an outbreak of influenza occurring.
 If you want to know what’s going on with the levels of flu in England and Wales then you should check Health Protection Agency reports here.

 The graph shows the data collected by schools from August 2012 to August 2013.

 - National Influenza Like Illness: The number of individuals across England going to see their General Practitioner with Influenza Like Illness (per 100,000 of the population).
 This is data collected by the Royal College of General Practitioners (RCGP) and is one of the best indicators for flu activity (read more about it here).

 - Days missed due to illness: National school data showing the number of days missed due to illness (per 100 students).